dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-servicebus-queues.md

 Follow the instructions [here](https://learn.microsoft.com/azure/service-bus-messaging/service-bus-quickstart-portal) on setting up Azure Service Bus Queues.

+{{% alert title="Note" color="primary" %}}
+Your queue will need to have the same name as the Topic you are publishing to with Dapr.
+E.g. if you are publishing to the pubsb "myPubsub" on the topic "orders" your queue must be named "orders".
+If you are using a Shared access policy to connect to the queue that policy must have the ability to "Manage" the queue.
+To work with a dead-letter queue the policy must live on the Service Bus Namespace that contains both the main queue and the dead-letter queue.
+{{% /alert %}}

+### Retry policy and dead-letter queues

+An Azure ServiceBus Queue has a dead-letter quue by default.
+If you do not modify it the message will be retried the "Max delivery count" number of times (defaults to 10, can be set up to 2000).
+These retries will happen with very little delay before the message is put in the dead-letter queue.

+Since Dapr Pubsub has its own dead-letter queue -concept you can use this instead if you need control over retry-policy and you need to subscribe to the dead-letter queue (you probably should) you should set up a separate queue as that dead-letter queue in the same namespace, and a resilience component that defines how to retry on input.

 ## Related links

 - [Basic schema for a Dapr component]({{< ref component-schema >}})